behouba/mediateq/README.md

 # mediateq

-Media is a file storage REST API micro-service.
+mediateq is a file storage REST API micro-service.

 ## Dependencies